tamaragevorgyan/gettyimages-api/README.md

 ##### Downloadable Sizes

 Calculating download authorizations for the various available sizes of an image is computationally expensive.
 Therefore, clients must explicitly specify that they want this information via the `fields` querystring parameter.
+Clients must also provide an [access token](#authorizations) to retrieve downloadable sizes.

 The following tables explain the available arguments and show the allowed `fields` arguments for the endpoints that can return sizes and downloads.

 | argument          | description                                                             |
 |-------------------|-------------------------------------------------------------------------|